gabriela-plantie/evaluation_tools/README.md

 ## What is does

-Tipical evaluation tools for binary models and data transformation for event series.
+Typical evaluation tools for binary models and data transformation for event series.

 ## Install package